To our clients, families, and community:

 From civil rights activist and businesswoman Viola Desmond to Black Lives Matter Canada’s co-founder Janaya Khan, Black Canadians have empowered generations of Canadians throughout our vibrant history.
 However, the past year has taught us that as a society, we still have a long way to go in making sure that we all understand the racial injustice that Black people face on a day-to-day basis.
 Research shows that systemic anti-Black racism exists in Canada and globally, meaning that Black individuals face unequal opportunities, lower socio-economic status, higher unemployment, significant poverty rates and overrepresentation in the criminal justice system.

 At Surrey Place, we help children and adults living with developmental disabilities, autism spectrum disorder, and visual impairments live healthy and socially inclusive lives.
 We’re participating in Black History Month to shed light on the lived personal experiences of self-identified Black clients, staff and caregivers accessing and providing services within the developmental services sector.
-We’re determined to effect positive change, and that starts from within our organization.
-Please take a look at our complete Anti-Black Racism Statement here to see how we plan to better support the Black staff, clients, caregivers and community we serve.
+We’re determined to affect positive change, and that starts from within our organization.
+Please take a look at our complete Anti-Black Racism Statement to see how we plan to better support the Black staff, clients, caregivers and community we serve.

 From here on out, let’s continue to listen and reflect on how we can each learn and unlearn concepts related to anti-Black racism, what it means to be an ally, how to talk to your children about racism, white privilege, racial bias and more.
 Here are some resources that we hope will help you in your journey of self-reflection.